jduijvenbode-WWF/ForestForesight/.github/contributing.md

 ## Workflow

 ### 1. Assign the Issue
-   - Find an open, **[confirmed]** issue that you would like to work on.
-Assign the issue to yourself so other contributors know you are working on it.
+   - Find an open **[confirmed]** issue that you would like to work on.
+If there is no assignee, check the comments to ensure no one else is already working on it.
+Then, write a comment indicating your interest in working on the issue.
+You can begin working on it, and maintainers may later review your request and assign the issue to you.

 ### 2. Fork the Repository
    - If you have not already, fork the repository to create a copy under your GitHub account.
 This will allow you to make changes without direct access to the main repository.

-### 3. Create a Branch from the Issue
-   - In GitHub, navigate to the issue and go to the **Development** section.
-   - Select **Create a branch**, and choose your forked repository as the location for the branch.
-   - Here you will have two options:
-     - **Create a new branch** for the issue.
-See our [Branching Strategy](https://forestforesight.atlassian.net/wiki/spaces/EWS/overview?homepageId=32961) section for more details.
-     - Use the **default branch (develop)**.
+You can start working on the `develop` branch or create a specific branch for the issue in your forked repository.

-### 4. Develop and Test Your Changes
+### 3. Develop and Test Your Changes
    - After making the necessary changes in your branch, follow our [Testing Strategy](https://forestforesight.atlassian.net/wiki/spaces/EWS/overview?homepageId=32961) to ensure your changes are covered by unit tests.
    - Ensure code quality by running the `styler` and `lintr` checks.
 You can follow the instructions in the [Tools](https://forestforesight.atlassian.net/wiki/spaces/EWS/overview?homepageId=32961) section to use `styler` and `lintr`.
    - Confirm that all code meets the project’s standards before submitting.

-### 5. Create a Pull Request (PR)
+### 4. Create a Pull Request (PR)
    - Once your changes are complete and tested, open a PR from your forked repository’s branch to the main repository’s `develop` branch.
    - Ensure your PR:
-     - Clearly references the issue it addresses.
+     - Clearly references the issue it addresses by using `#issue-number` (e.g., `#123`).
      - Follows our testing and styling guidelines.
      - Is ready for review by maintainers.
+  - **Note:** Pull Requests without clear information will take longer and may even be rejected.

-### 6. Review and Respond
+### 5. Review and Respond
    - Wait for maintainers to review your PR.
 They will either approve the PR if it meets all criteria or request changes if adjustments are needed.
    - If changes are requested:
      - Respond to comments and make necessary updates at your earliest convenience.
      - Push the updates to your branch in the forked repository; these changes will be reflected in the PR.

-### 7. Approval and Merge
+### 6. Approval and Merge
    - Once your PR is approved, a maintainer will merge it into the `develop` branch in the main repository.
    - After merging, the issue will be closed, and your contribution will become part of the project.